CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/privacy-guidelines.md

 - Reference the internal ticket number in GitHub (e.g., `Request #204`).
 - Never upload sensitive PDFs or photos directly to the repo.

-If you’re unsure, tag a moderator or ask in the [Help Desk Discussion](https://github.com/CastroForGeorgia/campaign/discussions/categories/help-desk).
+If you're unsure, tag a moderator or ask in the [Help Desk Discussion](https://github.com/CastroForGeorgia/campaign/discussions/categories/help-desk).

 ---